 - Collaborations and networking

 Leading interdisciplinary research teams requires a unique set of visionary, operational and managerial skills that bring together and reach across multiple disciplines.
 In addition, diversity in scientific disciplines, cultural background, gender and management styles is important to conduct state-of-the-art science to improve women's health.
 Selection of the best and diverse cohort of candidates and mentors is crucial for the success of our program.
-Guidance from an experienced BIRCWH Executive Advisory Committee assures that candidates strengthen and expand their research programs and set up their research for future success.
+Guidance from an experienced BIRCWH Executive Advisory Committee assures that candidates strengthen and expand their research programs, which will succeed into the future.

 Scholars are expected to:

-- Prepare and submit two to three first author (or senior author) journal articles
+- Prepare and submit 2 to 3 first author (or senior author) journal articles

-- Submit a National Institutes of Health (NIH) R-series, individual K-series or an equivalent grant application by the end of year 2
+- Submit an NIH R-series, individual K-series or an equivalent grant application by the end of year 2

 Mentoring and career development